Deep Learning for Micro-expression Recognition: A Survey: Challenges AND FUTURE DIRECTIONS

 Currently, most existing MER researches focus on classifying the basic MEs collected in controlled environments from the frontal view without any head movements, illumination variations or occlusion.
-However, in real-world applications, it is almost impossible to reproduce such strict conditions.
+However, it is almost impossible to reproduce such strict conditions in real-world applications.
 The approaches based on the constrained settings usually do not generalize well to videos recorded in-the-wild environment.
-Effective and robust algorithms for recognizing MEs in realistic situations with pose changes and illumination variations should be developed in the future.
+Practical and robust algorithms for recognizing MEs in realistic situations with pose changes and illumination variations should be developed in the future.

-Furthermore, in most ME dataset collection, participants were asked to keep neutral faces when watching the emotion-stimulating movie clips.
-The conflict of emotions elicited by the emotional movie clips and the intention to suppress facial expressions could induce involuntary MEs.
-In this way, the collected video clips including MEs are unlikely to have other natural facial expressions.
-Thus, most of ME researches assumes that there are just MEs in a video clip.
-However, in the real life, MEs can appear with macro-expressions.
-Future studies should explore methods to detect and distinguish the micro- and macro-expressions when they occur at the same time.
-Analyzing the macro and MEs simultaneously would be helpful to understand people’s intentions and feelings in reality more accurately.
+Moreover, most ME researches assume that there are just MEs in a video clip.
+However, in real life, MEs can appear with macro-expressions.
+Future studies should explore deep-based ME spotting methods to detect and distinguish the micro- and macro-expressions when they occur at the same time.
+Analyzing the macro and micro-expressions simultaneously would be helpful to understand people’s intentions and feelings in reality more accurately.